Mr. Sanford Sardo

 Ms. Brie Schecher

-Ms. Schecher was named Associate Director/ Choreographer of Crescendo in 2015, having served as Associate Choreographer since 2011.
+Ms. Schecher was named Choreographer/ Associate Director of Crescendo in 2015, having served as Associate Choreographer since 2011.
 No stranger to the Bellmore-Merrick Central HS District, Brie was the Choreographer of the annual spring musical at W.C.
 Mepham High School, for productions including Fame, You're a Good Man Charlie Brown, Rodgers and Hammerstein's Cinderella, Pippin, and All Shook Up.

 Ms. Schecher has been dancing for over 25 years and continues singing and performing periodically, with a preference for Italian Aria's.
 She holds a BA in Theatre Arts from Queens College, where she was involved in productions of Fosse, Thriller, 42nd Street, Cinderella, Pajama Game and Chicago.
 As a Queens College sophomore, junior, and senior, Ms. Schecher was chosen to be a student choreographer for the school's Student Choreographer's Showcase.